Kim Eana

 Kim Eana (born April 27, 1979) is a South Korean lyricist.
-She is best known for writing the lyrics to hit K-pop songs, including "Abracadabra" performed by Brown Eyed Girls, and "Good Day" performed by IU.
+She is best known for writing the lyrics to hit K-pop songs, including "Abracadabra" performed by Brown Eyed Girls and "Good Day" performed by IU.
 She has been active since 2003.

 Career

 Kim is a songwriter who has written numerous number-one songs on the Korean pop music charts.
 She has collaborated with Lee Min-soo and has written lyrics for 24K, Son Dam-bi, Shinee, Brown Eyed Girls, IU, VIXX, Exo-CBX, Younha and Sunny Hill.

 Kim is a lyricist, and has also participated in the promotional and music video aspects of the careers of the artists she has worked with.

 Since 2015, she has hosted Two Yoo Project Sugar Man, a variety show focused on song production.
-From 2017 to 2018, she also served as a panelist for reality show Heart Signal.
+She also serves as a panelist for the dating reality show Heart Signal.

 Style

 Kim's work often straddles the line between typical love songs found in popular music and broader tones of social critique or commentary on the entertainment industry.
 There have been instances when she has offered possible interpretations to her works through social media websites.
 She said in an interview that her inspirations to write songs are Tablo (from Epik High) and G-Dragon (from Big Bang).